Nirvan-Mishra-09/FIFO-in-System-Verilog/README.md

 # FIFO-in-System-Verilog
-This repository contains a Verilog implementation of a FIFO (First-In-First-Out) buffer.
+This repository contains a System Verilog implementation of a FIFO (First-In-First-Out) buffer.
 The FIFO module supports parameterizable data width and depth, and provides signals for full and empty flags.

 ## Overview